tencurse/neocities-v2/src/blog/2023-06-08 - Nuking stylesheets.md

 subtitle: Design advice(?) from a non–designer
 ---

 {% aside "success" "<b>TL;DR:</b> Creating prototypes helps you think about the design beforehand (e.g., desktop and mobile layouts, etc.), so you can avoid rewriting code over and over (which was my case).
-Using prototype software, or any photo editing/art software, can help you with this."%}
+Using prototyping software, or any photo editing/art software, can help you with this."%}

 Obligatory disclaimer that I am not a professional designer, so please take this blog post with a spoonful of salt.{% footnoteNum %}{% footnote "And I am sure someone else has already said the same thing, but better and with less meandering introductions.
 But this is my website, my rules!!!11!1!"%}